xeophin/intl-presentation/slides.md

 You have 36 calls.
 You have 3 calls.
-You have 1 call.
+**You have 1 call.**
 You have 0 calls.

 ???
-And then you're told that this has to work in other languages, too.
-Like, Polish, so Karol can work with it, too.
+Now, your coworker from Poland walks past you and mentions that this would be great for her grandmother as well, but it needs to be translated to Polish, since her grandmother only speaks Polish.
+So you take to Google Translate …

 ---